shannah/codenameone-spring-template/README.md

 #### Building the Android App

-In terminal in the root directory of the `codenameone-spring-template` project:
+In terminal in the root directory of the your project:

 ~~~~
 $ ant build-local-android